philj0st/oshimai/readme.md

 - WebRTC (polyfill WebSockets)
 - GamepadAPI
 - WebWorkers
-- victor.js *A JavaScript 2D vector maths library for Node.js and the browser.*
+- VictorJS *A JavaScript 2D vector maths library for Node.js and the browser.*
-- Pixi.js *2D webGL renderer with canvas fallback*
+- PixiJS *2D webGL renderer with canvas fallback*
+- ImmutableJS for Structural Sharing
 - current: basically adding a vector the the ships movement if ship is located i a certain area.
 - whirlpools: fun thing to implement with vectors
 - let 2 players control 1 ship and have their device's rowing gyro/motion as control for one side of the rows